Learn-React-With-Harshi/chapter-05-lets-get-hooked/theory-assignment.md

      Example : Check `Header.js` file inside components in this chapter.
 There are three components exported.

-     In `app.js`, while importing use `import * from MainHeader from './components/Header'` . <MainHeader.Header></MainHeader.Header> is used to render Header Component in AppLayout Component.
+     In `app.js`, while importing use `import * as MainHeader from './components/Header'` . <MainHeader.Header></MainHeader.Header> is used to render Header Component in AppLayout Component.

 ### 2. What is the importance of config.js file